heavyai/heavydb/docs/source/index.rst

 (JIT) query compilation framework built around LLVM.

-This developer documentation provides an in-depth discussion of the OmniSciDB internals, and details the data model and query execution flows.
+This developer documentation provides an in-depth discussion of the OmniSciDB internals and details the data model and query execution flow.

 .. toctree::
     :caption: System Architecture